 Incredible 101 Tower in Taipei

-As Gianni likes to say, some monuments are better to observe from afar.
-Well, this is exactly the case of the “one-o-one” tower in Taipei.
-We didn’t get the best weather when travelling in Taiwan (all December,) so we preferred to watch the majestic landmark of the capital from the distance rather than having a 360 overcast view from the top, where everything was in the clouds anyway.
+We didn’t get the best weather when visiting Taipei in December, so we preferred to watch the majestic landmark of the capital from the distance rather than having a 360 overcast view from the top, where everything was in the clouds anyway.

 But, if you visit Taipei on a sunny day, to pay NT$500 ($16 USD) for the fastest lift in the world, and some great views, it’s not a bad idea.
 By the way, in 2004, the observatory’s high-speed pressurised elevators broke the Guinness Record with a speed of 1010 meters per minute!